xvdp/stylegan2/README.md

-## StyleGAN2 &mdash; Official TensorFlow Implementation
+## StyleGAN2 &mdash; Official TensorFlow Implementation - Modified for analysis of opportunities

 ### Modifications xvdp
 * add some debug print to trace processes